sudosoph/docs/content/how-to/varnish-cache/configure-varnish-with-gui.md

 ---
-title: Configure Varnish with the GUI
+title: Configure Varnish Cache with the GUI
 ---

 Learning VCL can be a tricky thing so we have made a GUI that let's you cache your static assets and even HTML documents without knowing VCL.
 In the left hand side of your Aperture dashboard there is a section called *Quick Config* which contains the toggles and inputs to configure Varnish.